-The next challenge is just eight weeks away, so it’s a great opportunity to get a team together and walk more during the working day.
+The challenge starts on 28 October, so now is a great time to get a team together and walk more during the working day.

 Teams can log their steps onto our online platform, have access to weekly targets, and receive motivational hints and tips from us along the way.
 We'll have great prizes up for grabs through weekly competitions and you'll be able to win and collect badges for achieving step goals.

 We'll also keep you posted about which teams are topping our coveted leader board.

 Those who have taken part in previous challenges say it’s a great morale booster and encourages teams to escape the office for open greenspaces and fresh air.

 Here’s what a few past participants had to say:

 “It kept me motivated to get out and walk as much as I could.
 Usually, rain puts you off going for a lunchtime walk, but I still made sure I got out and stretched my legs every day.”

 “I've lost 2.5 stone in weight and have given up the inhaler.
 I'm going to continue to monitor and record my steps and progress.
 A positive, individual experience but must be part of a better team next time!”

 “It encouraged me to do that little extra sometimes when I may have previously opted to take the car.”